How to Calibrate Blood Pressure Monitor

 1. Gather Necessary Equipment

-Before beginning, ensure you have the below items:
+Before beginning, ensure you have the following items:

 1. The machine that monitors your blood pressure